July Fourth is a time for picnics, fireworks, and celebrating our liberties as Americans.

 Sokolove Law is committed to helping firefighters affected by PFAS exposure pursue firefighting foam settlements that can help pay for medical treatment, everyday expenses, and more.

 There are many reasons why we can be proud — on the Fourth of July and every other day of the year — to live in a country built on the diversity of its citizens and opinions.

-This trait has made us strong as a nation, resulting in technological innovations that have led to one of the world's most advanced health care systems.
+There are numerous programs that offer health care resources to veterans that are struggling.
 But this network must be able to treat all Americans, including the veterans who have continued to make our freedoms possible.
-We must ensure their access to a health care and justice system capable of helping the injuries we can see and those we can’t.

 Our veterans must be able to enjoy the full benefits of the right to life, liberty, and the pursuit of happiness they have protected for all of us.